c0dzilla/paxos-playground/README.md

 1. No external dependencies.
 2. Runs in a single process.
 Nodes are simulated via multi-threading.
 3. The network layer is completely stubbed.
-Network delays and paritions are simulated in code.
+Network delays and partitions are simulated in code.
 4. The cluster configuration (number of nodes, number of proposers, network conditions, etc) can be changed to run and observe Paxos in different conditions.

 ## Usage